-Our Experts have chosen the best French literature and books, from French novels and fiction to French history and leading French figures such as Charles de Gaulle.
-Some French book recommendation lists are city specific such as the best books on Paris; some based on the country of France and some on topics such as French cooking
+Our experts have chosen the best books on France including French literature, French novels and fiction, French history and leading French figures such as Charles de Gaulle, Marie Curie, Emile Zola, Coco Chanel, Simone De Beauvoir, Voltaire and Napoleon.
+Some French book recommendation lists are city specific such as the best books on Paris, some based on the country of France and some on topics such as French cooking.

 It’s a revolution that still resonates and yet it resists easy interpretation.
 Lynn Hunt, a leading historian of the French Revolution, tells us what the events of 1789 and later years really meant, and what relevance they have for us today.

 The Complete War Memoirs of Charles de Gaulle